saucecode/reddit-thread-ripper/README.md

 	]

 You can view this file in full by viewing `5xl1uc.json` in this repo.
 It is a rip of [this thread from /r/NewZealand](https://www.reddit.com/r/newzealand/comments/5xl1uc/nz_post_meridiem_random_discussion_thread_sun_05/)

+## Output to HTML

+I've written an extra script `parse-rip-output.py` to take the output files and convert them to a simple nested HTML format.
+It's easier to read than a JSON object.